cvat-ai/cvat/README.md

 ## Deep learning serverless functions for automatic labeling

-CVAT supports automatic labelling.
+CVAT supports automatic labeling.
 It can speed up the annotation process up to 10x.
-Here is a list of the algorithms we support, and the platforms they can be ran on:
+Here is a list of the algorithms we support, and the platforms they can be run on:

 <!--lint disable maximum-line-length-->